ntd/ardecoder/README.md

 the new state (`now`).
 Any variation will increase or decrease the counter (`raw`) depending on a lookup table (`lut`).

-If `OVERFLOW` is defined, it is checked if a step is skipped (e.g. when the encoder is turning too quickly) by leveraging another lookup table (`skp`).
+If `OVERFLOW` is defined, it is checked if a phase is skipped (e.g. when the encoder is turning too quickly) by leveraging another lookup table (`skp`).
 If that is the case, the counter is incremented or decremented by 2, depending on the last adjustment.